richbjhudson/richbjhudson.github.io/docs/_posts/2022-02-05-terraform_esa_outputs.markdown

 As part of this process the child monitor module needed to reference resources created by the caf-enterprise-scale module e.g. the caf-enterprise-scale module creates an Azure policy set resource and then the child monitor module assigns the policy set resource.

 # Key Takeway
-By converting the [caf-enterprise-scale](https://registry.terraform.io/modules/Azure/caf-enterprise-scale/azurerm/latest?tab=outputs) output into a local map I was able to feed the values into child module input variables.
+By converting the [caf-enterprise-scale](https://registry.terraform.io/modules/Azure/caf-enterprise-scale/azurerm/latest?tab=outputs) output into a local map I was able to feed the values into a child module input variable.

 # Methodology
 Reviewed the outputs for the terraform module  [caf-enterprise-scale](https://registry.terraform.io/modules/Azure/caf-enterprise-scale/azurerm/latest?tab=outputs).